Reconstructing the velocity field beyond the local universe: The Velocity Reconstruction Method

 In this subsection we discuss the first prior term used in the reconstruction.
-We construct an additional velocity field $\partial\Psi_z$ derived from the observed over-density $\delta_g$ of the galaxy distribution.
-We first compute the over-density $\delta_g$ along the line of sight
+We estimate the velocity field derived from the observed over-density $\delta_g$ of the galaxy distribution.
+The motivation for such a prior term is to express a modest preference for velocity fields that are consistent with linear gravitational infall given a galaxy density field.

-where $N$ is the number of objects in each pixel at a given $z$ slice and $\overline{N}_{z}$ is the mean number of objects within each pixel at a given $z$ slice.
-From this starting point we can construct an estimate of the gravitational potential field $\Psi$ via the Poisson equation (assuming a linear bias $b=1$).
-In Fourier space the gravitational potential is given by
+From this starting point we can construct an estimate of the gravitational potential field $\Psi$ via the Poisson equation (assuming a linear bias on these scales; we currently set $b=1$, but this could be altered for a particular galaxy sample).
+We include the required modification to take into account the effects of redshift space distortions; in Fourier space the gravitational potential can be determined by

 where $\Omega_m$ is the dimensionless matter-density parameter, $H_0$ is the Hubble constant and {\bf k} is the wave-vector.
-The scale factor $a(t)$ is computed at the midpoint of each redshift slice given by
+We have assumed a value of $\beta=0.309$ as constrained in \cite{Tegmark:2006PhRvD..74l3507T}.
+The scale factor $a$ is computed at the midpoint of each redshift slice, given by $a=1/(1+z)$.
+Throughout we assume $\Omega_m=0.3$ and $H_0$=72 kms$^{-1}$Mpc$^{-1}$.